santhoshsai4517/Incubyte/README.md

 This project uses Cypress and Cucumber.

-Use "npm run" to run project in cli mode.
+Use "npm run-script run" to run project in cli mode.<br/>
-Use "npm open" to run project in cypress open mode.
+Use "npm run-script open" to run project in cypress open mode.